yellowbean/absbox-doc/docs/source/howto.rst

 `Solar Panel` is a good example of this type of asset as it fullfill the feactures below:

 * it produce `Electricity` as `Something`, the production of `Electricity` fluctuates due to season, thus ``Utilization Rate`` Curve can be applied.
-* the maxium production capcability is decaying due to the installation equipment depreciates.
+* the maxium production capacity is decaying due to the installation equipment depreciates.
-* The `Electricity` can be monitized in someway ,and the price may varies, due to supply and demand, thus ``Price Curve`` can be applied as well.
+* The `Electricity` can be monetized in someway ,and the price may varies, due to supply and demand, thus ``Price Curve`` can be applied as well.

 Build a story